World Cup All-Time Top Scorers: Mbappé Moves Ahead of Messi

 Source: Getty Images

-Only Brazil icon Ronaldo with 15 goals and Germany’s Miroslav Klose with 16 now stand above Mbappé on the all-time World Cup scoring list.
+According to BBC Sport, only Brazil icon Ronaldo, with 15 goals, and Germany’s Miroslav Klose, with 16, stand above Mbappé on the all-time World Cup scoring list.

 Read also